arijit83sarkar/java-stream-api-intvw/README.md

 }
 ```

-### Given a list of objects with a getName() method, write a Stream pipeline to collect the names into a list.
+### :arrow_right_hook: Given a list of objects with a getName() method, write a Stream pipeline to collect the names into a list.
 ```java
 ```

-### Write a Stream pipeline to count the number of elements in a list that satisfy a certain condition.
+### :arrow_right_hook: Write a Stream pipeline to count the number of elements in a list that satisfy a certain condition.
 ```java
 ```

-### Given a list of strings, write a Stream pipeline to find the first string that starts with a specific character.
+### :arrow_right_hook: Given a list of strings, write a Stream pipeline to find the first string that starts with a specific character.
 ```java
 ```

-### Write a Stream pipeline to group a list of objects by a specific property.
+### :arrow_right_hook: Write a Stream pipeline to group a list of objects by a specific property.
 ```java
 ```

-### Explain how you would use streams to read a file line by line and process each line.
+### :arrow_right_hook: Explain how you would use streams to read a file line by line and process each line.
 ```java
 ```